Logickin-Lambda/sunvox_3xlog/src/fundamental/logic_gates.md

 ## Conclusion

 That's it, this is all of the common logic gate and its implementation in SunVox.
 I will attach a SunVox project to demonstrate how these gates works and what is the setting of these gates:

+Fun fact: the coloration of the three main logic were based on the three Main Decepticon Seekers: Thundercracker as AND, Skywarp as OR, and Starscream as NOT.
+Why I did this was still remain a mystery because these mapping were popped out of no where.
+Although I am no longer interested in Transformers, most of the Legacies stay up to these days.